Best Practices for Retaining Nurses

-“We have created a culture of safety, quality and service, and the nurses who work here are very invested in the facility,” said Leah Carpenter, RN, MPA, chief nursing officer at Memorial Hospital Miramar in Miramar, Fla., who reports a waiting list of nurses who want to work at the hospital.
+“We have created a culture of safety, quality, and service, and the nurses who work here are very invested in the facility,” said Leah Carpenter, RN, MPA, a chief nursing officer at Memorial Hospital Miramar in Miramar, Fla., who reports a waiting list of nurses who want to work at the hospital.

 Keeping experienced nurses is important, she added, because “you want to make sure the legacy of the culture you created is carried on.”

 Carpenter hires for attitude.
-She believes you can train someone in the proper technique to complete a task, but you not teach someone compassion or a desire to be the best.
+She believes you can train someone in the proper technique to complete a task, but you do not teach someone compassion or a desire to be the best.

 “When we hire, we try to hire for life,” Carpenter said.
 “We spend a lot of resources on reward and recognition.
 And we pay attention to what our nurses say.”

-McGinity credits Magnet practices, such as nurse practice councils, quality improvement efforts and peer interviewing with enhancing nurse satisfaction and limiting turnover at her facility to less than 10 percent.
+McGinity credits Magnet practices, such as nurse practice councils, quality improvement efforts, and peer interviewing with enhancing nurse satisfaction and limiting turnover at her facility to less than 10 percent.
 She said it’s not the gimmicky things that retain people.
 She hires nurses who share the organization’s values and want a career as opposed to a job.